wp-plugins/lazy-content-slider/readme.txt

 Initial Release
 = 1.2 =
 Added remove option from database when plugin deactivated.
+= 1.3 =
+Per request added a color option for darker themes

 == Changelog ==
 = 1.2 =
 Added remove option from database when plugin deactivated.
+= 1.3 =
+Per request added a color option for darker themes